kckDeepak/BhargavaSwara/README.md

 ## Acknowledgments

-- The Indian Classical Music community for their inspiration.
+- The Indian Classical Music community for inspiration and feedback.
-- BhargavaSwara Library team for their foundational work.
+- BhargavaSwara Library team for their foundational audio processing work.
-- Contributors and testers for their valuable feedback.
+- Google Cloud and Project IDX teams for development and deployment tools.

----
+- Contributors and testers for their valuable input.